 Mosaic art on the Great Allegheny Passage

-Sager Mosaics is a small art studio located at Mile Marker 104 on the Great Allegheny Passage (GAP).
-The Studio has become a magical respite for bikers on the trail between West Newton and Connellsville as well as a retreat destination for art lovers from all over the world.
-Our studio takes you back to a time when the world was a simpler place.
+Sager Mosaics is a small art studio located near Mile Marker 104 on the Great Allegheny Passage (GAP).
+The Studio has become a magical respite for bikers on the trail between West Newton and Perryopolis as well as a place for thru-riders to replenish, restore, and treat yourself to art or homemade ice cream.

 I come from coal

-My father, grandfather, and great-grandfather all mined coal along the river valleys in The Rust Belt of Southwestern Pennsylvania.
+My father, grandfather, and great-grandfather mined coal all along the river valleys of The Rust Belt in Southwestern Pennsylvania.
 As a child, I soaked in the big picture of local geology and have watched it come full circle in a very surprising way.
-My dad crushed boulders into pebbles.
-I chop pebbles into even smaller units called tesserae.
-And that is where the art of mosaic begins to tell the story of coal.
+I use the art of mosaic to tell the story of coal.

 About Rachel Sager

-Rachel digs deep into the earth itself to illuminate a world that has been left behind.
-She forages, washes, and cuts her native stone, transforming it from raw geology into elegant mosaic that elevates the human spirit.
-The rivers, creeks and fields become a part of her studio as she chooses to skip the middle man and connect directly with the earth beneath her feet.
+Rachel digs deep into the earth to illuminate a world that has been left behind.
+She forages, washes, and cuts native stone, transforming it from raw geology into contemporary mosaic that elevates the human spirit.
+The rivers, creeks and fields have become a part of her studio as she chooses to skip the middle man and connect directly with the earth beneath her feet.